baroxx/vagrant-fedora/README.md

 # Prerequesites

 - Vagrant (can be installed via dnf)
+- Plugins
-- vagrant-libvirt plugin
+  - vagrant-libvirt
-- The daemon libvirtd is running
+- libvirt/qemu

 # run

-There is the bash script "run.sh" to run vagrant up with predefined provisioners for unix bases operation systems.
+The bash script [run.sh](run.sh) runs "vagrant up" with predefined provisioners.

 # clean up

-You can destroy the created machine with the the bash script "cleanup.sh".
+You can destroy the created machine with the sript [cleanup.sh](cleanup.sh).

+# Available provisioners

+You can set the provisioners in the run script.
+The provisioners are comma separated.

+**The main provisioner should always be set, as it installs the graphical components (gnome).
+The final provisioner installs the lates updates and reboots the system.**

-# Further information
+# Additional information

-You can find further information about vagrant and libvirt in the vagrant-libvirt repository: https://github.com/vagrant-libvirt/vagrant-libvirt
+You can find further information about vagrant and libvirt in the [vagrant-libvirt repository](https://github.com/vagrant-libvirt/vagrant-libvirt)

+[Here](https://libvirt.org/formatdomain.html#elementsVideo) are more details about the video settings available.